MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Deploy three or more Virtual Machines across [Availability zones](/azure/availability-zones/az-overview) to achieve data center level fault tolerance.
   - If you're deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying into production.

-- For workloads that cannot be deployed across Availability Zones, use [Availability Sets](/azure/virtual-machines/availability-set-overview) with three or more VMs.
+- For workloads that can't be deployed across Availability Zones, use [Availability Sets](/azure/virtual-machines/availability-set-overview) with three or more VMs.
   - Availability Sets should only be considered if Availability Zones don't comply with workload requirements, such as for 'chatty' workloads with low latency requirements.

 - Prioritize the use of Virtual Machine Scale Sets for scalability and zone-redundancy.
 This point is particularly important for workloads with varying load.
 For instance, number of active users or requests per second.